lexibank/tlopo/out/vol1/chapter2.md

 ```
 (3) E loa loa a        'lolii yai.
-s:3 S be.black ART dog this                  'This dog is black. '
+s:3 S be.black ART dog this                  'This dog is black.'
 (4) E gagi a        dovu.
 S:3 s crush ART sugarcane                     'The sugarcane is crushed.'
 ```